 - Try to avoid the weekends (Fridays and Saturdays in the UAE) as it is considerably more crowded during this time.

 - Be advised Ramadan timings at the mosque vary!
 Usually during Ramadan the mosque is open daily from 9am-2pm for non worshippers (but completely closed on Fridays) so check online if you will be here during Ramadan.
 Ramadan is a very important time for Muslims so the Mosque is primarily used as a place of worship during this month.
-The evenings in Ramadan and Eid get very very busy here full of worshippers.
+The evenings in Ramadan in Abu Dhabi get very very busy, and the mosque becomes full of worshippers.

 - At sunset and at night time is a beautiful time to visit Sheikh Zayed Mosque as the mosque is lit up beautifully.
 Therefore I think ultimately the best thing is to arrive at the mosque a couple of hours before sunset.
 You’ll get to see The Grand Mosque in the day and then watch as it lights up as evening comes.
 The Grand Mosque looks really impressive both during the day and at night so I advise you to see it at both times.